formix/sudoku/README.md

 ![Sudoku Solver](https://cloud.githubusercontent.com/assets/8600014/10090085/137b2aae-62f9-11e5-8ae3-cda2ca52b1b7.png)

-It takes between 2 and 10 seconds to solve an evil level sudoku.
-Sometimes, the resolver get stuck in a local optimum and will take up to 30 seconds or more to resolve.
-In these rare cases, the output message list (bottom section) may becomes too big and past 10000 messages, it slows down the whole application.
+It takes under 2 seconds 80% of the time to solve an evil grid.
+Sometimes, the resolver get stuck in a local optimum and will take more than 10 seconds or more to resolve.
+In these rare cases, the output message list (bottom section) may becomes too big and past 10000 messages, it slows down thewhole application.
 This is not a core solver algorithm issue but a UI problem.

 ## How To Start The Program